itszairi/FreeviewMY/README.md

 Freeview Malaysia (or simply FreeviewMY) is an unofficial internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist in Malaysia.
-Some channel links that exist in this IPTV are sources based on MYTV Mana-Mana by MYTV Broadcasting and RTMKlik by Radio and Television of Malaysia (not to worry as these both OTT/streaming platforms are free to watch anywhere you're in).
+Some channel links that exist in this IPTV are source-based on MYTV Mana-Mana by MYTV Broadcasting and RTMKlik by Radio and Television of Malaysia, also known as RTM (not to worry as these both OTT/streaming platforms are free to watch anywhere you're in).
 Besides free-to-air television channels, Freeview Malaysia also provides some free international channels such as TVRI World, TRT World, CNA, CGTN, etc.

+## Disclaimer

+This IPTV playlist is essentially an open-source playlist.
+Therefore, any transactions that regard buying or selling the playlist is STRICTLY PROHIBITED.

 ## The IPTV is for who?

-For all Malaysians.
+For all Malaysians (or maybe for all people).

 ## How to use?